jartis/songler/README.md

 * Sort songlist displays by column headers
 * Password strength on user registration page
 * Public profile pages?
 (Or links to pages in search)
+* Toggle in userinfo (?) to only show wheel option if you, y'know, have a wheel / songlist
+* Add toggle for "wheel-able" songs, separate from public

 ## Done